wubuku/aptos_wallet_mnemonic/README_CN.md

 # Inside the container, you can directly run:
 aptos_wallet_mnemonic

-# # Or use the shorter alias, if you have created a symlink:
-# wallet

 # Or run the command directly from Docker:
 docker run -it --rm aptos-wallet-env aptos_wallet_mnemonic